develprr/metamatic-blog/_posts/2023-09-09-how-to-store-pydantic-soccer-players-in-the-mongo-database.markdown

 just two fields, name and ID.
 As ID is defined as a string, it can be any string.
 In this case, I have decided to use Ronaldinho's jersey number 21 as identifier.
-Since our model uses Pydantic (through its super class MSMOdel), it would not allow erratic instantiation of the model, for example using some other data type as constructor parameter than two strings.
+Since our model uses Pydantic (through its super class MSModel), it would not allow erratic instantiation of the model, for example using some other data type as constructor parameter than two strings.
 Giving the ID as an integer would cause this model to throw an error.
 Without Pydantic, erratic construction